ministryofjustice/send-legal-mail-to-prisons-api/README.md

 Full details of how the tests work can be found in [the Artillery readme](https://github.com/ministryofjustice/send-legal-mail-to-prisons-api/tree/main/artillery).

-You may see some alerts in the `#farsight-alerts` Slack channel about "SLM Performance errors".
+You may see some alerts in the `#send-legal-mail-alerts` Slack channel about "SLM Performance errors".
 Details about how test results are recorded and alerted upon can also be found in [the Artillery readme](https://github.com/ministryofjustice/send-legal-mail-to-prisons-api/tree/main/artillery#benchmark-performance-tests).

 ## Configuring the project